Dental Public Health, Boston University Henry M Goldman School of Dental Medicine

 http://www.bu.edu/academics/sdm/programs/dental-public-health/msd/

-The MSD program is a minimum of one year in duration and requires a master’s thesis.
-The program provides the student with broad knowledge and practical experience in epidemiology and biostatistics, health care delivery, social and cultural determinants of health behavior, preventive dentistry, and health education.
+The MSD program is a minimum of 12 months in duration and requires a prior dental degree.
+The program provides the student with broad knowledge and practical experience in epidemiology and biostatistics, healthcare delivery, social and cultural determinants of health behavior, preventive dentistry, and health education.
 Students take courses at Boston University Henry M. Goldman School of Dental Medicine and relevant courses at the Boston University School of Public Health.
-Students have the opportunity to conduct research and are encouraged to publish papers in professional journals.
-The department encourages students also to enroll in the one-year CAGS program in Dental Public Health in order to meet the specialty board eligibility requirements of the American Board of Dental Public Health.
-The combined MSD/CAGS program is a 24 month CODA accredited program suitable for dentists who do not have an MPH or equivalent and seek a career and board certification in Dental Public Health.
-International dental graduates are eligible to apply.
+Students have the opportunity to conduct research and are encouraged to publish papers in professional journals; a master’s thesis is required for graduation.
+Candidates who wish to meet the specialty board eligibility requirements of the American Board of Dental Public Health are encouraged to apply for the combined Master of Science in Dentistry (MSD) and Certificate of Advanced Graduate Study (CAGS) in Dental Public Health program.
+The combined MSD/CAGS program is a 24-month program suitable for dentists who do not hold a CEPH-accredited MPH or equivalent and seek a career and board certification in dental public health.
+International dental graduates are eligible to apply for the MSD and the MSD/CAGS.

-CAGS (Certificate of Advanced Graduate Study) in Dental Public Health
+Certificate of Advanced Graduate Study (CAGS) in Dental Public Health

 http://www.bu.edu/academics/sdm/programs/dental-public-health/cags/

-DScD (Doctor of Science in Dentistry) in Dental Public Health
+Masters of Science in Dentistry and Certificate of Advanced Graduate Study (MSD/CAGS) in Dental Public Health

 http://www.bu.edu/academics/sdm/programs/dental-public-health/dscd/

-This three-year program in Dental Public Health prepares dentists for leadership roles in health policy, academics, and government settings.
+This 36-month combined program in Dental Public Health prepares dentists for leadership roles in health policy, academics, and government settings.
 Successful completion of coursework, a public health field project, and an oral competency examination—along with an original dissertation—are required.
-The program provides the student with in-depth knowledge and practical experience in epidemiology and biostatistics, health care management and finance, social and cultural determinants of health behavior, preventive dentistry, and health education.
+The program provides the student with in-depth knowledge and practical experience in epidemiology and biostatistics, healthcare management and finance, social and cultural determinants of health, preventive dentistry, and health education.
 Students take courses at Boston University Henry M. Goldman School of Dental Medicine and relevant courses at the Boston University School of Public Health.
 Students have opportunities to conduct research and publish papers in professional journals.
-The combined DScD/CAGS program is a three-year CODA accredited program suitable for dentists who do not have an MPH or equivalent and seek a career and board certification in Dental Public Health.
-This program is aimed to meet the eligibility requirements of the American Board of Dental Public Health, preparing the residents for the ABDPH Qualifying and Certifying Examinations.
+The combined DScD/CAGS program is a 36-month program suitable for dentists who do not hold a CEPH-accredited MPH or equivalent and seek a career and board certification in dental public health.
+This program is aimed to meet the eligibility requirements of the American Board of Dental Public Health, preparing the students for the ABDPH Qualifying and Certifying Examinations.
 International dental graduates are eligible to apply.

 Master of Science (MS) in Dental Public Health for Allied Oral Health Professionals